Public library: Reference collections

-In addition to their circulating collection, public libraries usually offer a collection of reference books, such encyclopedias, dictionaries, phone books and unique or expensive academic works.
+In addition to their circulating collection, public libraries usually offer a collection of reference books, such as encyclopedias, dictionaries, phone books and unique or expensive academic works.
 These books may not be available for borrowing, except under special circumstances.
-Reference books that are frequently used, such as phone books, may be housed in a special section called "ready reference."
+Reference books that are frequently used, such as phone books, may be housed in a special section called "ready reference".

 Some libraries also keep historical documents relevant to their particular town, and serve as a resource for historians in some instances.
 The Queens Public Library kept letters written by unrecognized Tiffany lamp designer Clara Driscoll, and the letters remained in the library until a curator discovered them.
 Some libraries may also serve as archives or government depositories, preserving historic newspapers, property records or government documents.
 Collections of unique or historical works are sometimes referred to as special collections; except in rare cases, these items are reference items, and patrons must use them inside the library under the supervision or guidance of a librarian.
 Local libraries' special collections may be of particular interest to people researching their family history.
 Libraries that are focused on collecting works related to particular families are genealogical libraries and may be housed in the same building as a public library.

 Many libraries—especially large, urban libraries—have large collections of photographs, digital images, rare and fragile books, artifacts and manuscripts available for public viewing and use.
 Digitization and digital preservation of these works is an ongoing effort, usually funded by grants or philanthropy.
 In 2005, the New York Public Library offered the "NYPL Digital Gallery" which made a collection of 275,000 images viewable over the web; while most of the contents are in the public domain, some images are still subject to copyright rules.
 Limited funding, copyright restrictions, a lack of expertise and poor provenance are barriers to the large-scale digitization of libraries' special collections.